 Content curation is an excellent way to add content to your channel with no uploading required.
-Think of content curation as the practice of harnessing the examples of your work and catalog that already live on the YouTube platform, uploaded by other users (e.g. user-generated content or an official music video uploaded by a record label).
-For example, think about songs you have written or that you represent that have been released by artists, especially those songs with accompanying music videos.
+Think of content curation as the practice of harnessing the examples of your work and catalogue that are already live on the YouTube platform, uploaded by other users (e.g. user-generated content or an official music video uploaded by a record label).
+For example, think about songs that you have written or that you represent that have been released by artists, especially those songs with accompanying music videos.
 Although the artist has released the video on their own channel, you have the ability to curate it on your personal channel as well.

 Playlist ideas for content curation:

-- Fan-made videos featuring songs you have written or represent (such as dance videos or lip syncs)
+- Fan-made videos featuring songs that you have written or represent (such as dance videos or lip syncs)

 - Sync placements

-- Educational appearances, panels, speeches, or workshops
+- Educational appearances, panels, speeches or workshops

 - Footage from live shows

 Content creation involves creating and uploading original video content to your channel.
-Content creation takes channel customization one step beyond content curation, allowing for a deeper, more personal way to connect with those visiting your channel.
+Content creation takes channel customisation one step beyond content curation, allowing for a deeper, more personal way to connect with those visiting your channel.